 If you’re frustrated because you frequently misplace things, can’t get organized, or seem to have uncontrollable emotions, you may have ADHD.
 Although often considered to be a children’s disorder, ADHD also affects adults.
 The experienced team at South Valley Neurology has extensive experience diagnosing and treating ADHD, including prescribing medication and teaching practical skills to help you manage daily life with ADHD.
-To schedule an appointment, call their office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
-You can also book an appointment online.
+To schedule an appointment, please call our office number 669-207-0046.

 Attention-deficit hyperactivity disorder (ADHD) is a neurobiological condition that affects specific areas of your brain.